mrslat-creator/sqlachemy-challenge/README.md

 # sqlalchemy-challenge
 Homework for SQL Alchemy

-Planning a trip to Honolulu, Hawaii and need to do some climate analysis.
+Planning a trip to Honolulu, Hawaii and need to do some climate analysis using SQLAlchemy.